vg-json-data/sm-json-data/strats.md

 It has the following properties:
 - _iFramesRemaining_: The number of i-frames remaining through the transition.
-- _position_: The position of the damage boost through the transition: `"general"` for no special position or `"high"` for a high position.
-This defaults to `"general"`.
+- _position_: The position of the damage boost through the transition: `"high"` for a high position (good enough to clear the ledge in Climb Supers), or `"not-high"` for anything else.
+This defaults to `"not-high"`.

 The damage should be represented in the strat `requires`.